npelonis/da-projects-showcase/2024/Podcast Listening Time Prediction/README.md

 # Podcast Listening Behavior & Engagement Analysis

-This project analyzes podcast episode metadata to understand and predict user listening time, with a focus on identifying which content and ad-related factors most strongly influence engagement.
+This project analyzes podcast episode metadata to understand and predict user listening time, with a focus on identifying which content and ad-related factors most strongly influence listener engagement.
 The goal is to surface actionable insights into how structural decisions (episode length, ad pacing, timing) impact listening behavior.

 The analysis was conducted using a dataset from the Kaggle Playground Series (Season 5, Episode 4), which simulates real-world podcast consumption data.